ipeadata-lab/nomesbr/README.md

 simplifica opcionalmente termos sujeitos eventualmente a omissão em cadastros, e simplifica .

-(R package for tidying and simplifying.
+(R package for tidying and simplifying names.
 Created for aiding in dataset pairing in the absence of unambiguous keys.
 It detects and corrects common typos, optionally simplifies terms prone to omission in records.)

 ## Instalação